celinelatulipe/ThinkLikeComputer/_sources/GeneralIntro/WPPredictBeforeYouRun.rst

    :prefix: intro-10-
    :start: 1

-👩‍💻 WP Predict Before You Run!
+👩‍💻 Predict Before You Run!
 =============================

 You've run your first program!
 You'll be doing that a lot in this book and the programs will become increasingly